natgo/wt-wiki-scraper/wikitext-transpiled/ground/Conqueror.md

 * HESH ammo may have surprising results, and can prove particularly effective against light or side armour
 * The L1A2 cannon is fully two-plane stabilised, allowing it to be fired accurately on the move
 * Coaxial machine gun has ballistic performance similar to the HESH round and may be used for ranging
-* Turret and upper front plate are very sloped and armoured, with very few weak points
+* Turret and upper front plate are very sloped and armoured, with few weak points
 * Add-on armour offers more protection in the form of spaced armour to the turret cheeks and upper plate
 * Well-spaced crew make the vehicle unlikely to be affected by crew knock-out in a single hit
 * Reasonably good mobility despite weight and huge gun
-* Rangefinder allows for accurate distance measuring up to 1,300 m
+* Optical rangefinder allows for accurate distance measuring
+* Reasonable reverse speed allows the Conqueror to peek shots effectively
+* Conqueror has commander override: a knocked out gunner will not prevent the player from firing

 '''Cons:'''

 * HESH is not reliable against any vehicle with semi-decent armour; requires high skills and knowledge of the enemy
+* The APDS penetration at angles above 45 degrees is significantly reduced
-* Long reload time (19.4 second base) for British standards, although relatively standard for calibre
+* Long reload time (19.4 second base) for British standards, although relatively standard for the calibre
-* Only 7.62 mm machine guns
+* Only rifle-calibre machine guns
 * Particularly weak side armour and lower front plate; will be commonly targeted areas
 * Only 17 mm of protection on the wide engine deck will be targeted by planes
 * Top speed is limited at only 34 km/h; it faces really mobile enemies such as the [[Leopard (Family)|Leopards]]
-* Penetrations in the turret ring area often results in ammunition detonation; ammo racks are strewn all-around
+* Large cupola can be exploited by APHE ammunition

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->